risk-first/website/menagerie/Dependency-Risk.md

 (But:  is understanding **D** more trouble than understanding <yourcode>?)

 I didn't even know I was missing Redux until I'd heard of it.

+### Scheduling Risk

+If a component **A** of our project _depends_ on **B** for some kind of processing, you can't really complete **A** before writing **B**.
+This makes _scheduling_ the project harder, and if component **A** is a risky part of the project, then the chances are you'll want to mitigate risk there first.
+There are a couple of ways to do this:

+- **Standards**:  If component **B** is a database, a queue, mail gateway or something else with a standard interface, then you're in luck.
+Write **A** to those standards, and find a cheap, simple implementation, giving you time to sort out exactly what implementation of **B** you're going for.
+This is not a great long-term solution, because obviously, you're not using the _real_ dependency.
+You might get surprised when the behaviour of the real component is subtly different.
+But it can reduce [Schedule Risk](Schedule-Risk) in the short-term.
+- **Coding To Interfaces**:  If standards aren't an option, but the surface area of **B** that **A** uses is quite small and obvious, you can write a small interface for it, and work behind that, using a [Mock](https://en.wikipedia.org/wiki/Mock_object) for **B** while you're waiting for finished component.
+Write the interface to cover only what **A** _needs_, rather than everything that **B** _does_ in order to minimize the risk of [Leaky Abstractions](https://en.wikipedia.org/wiki/Leaky_abstraction).
+- **Do The Homework**:  Accept that **B** is going to bite you and try to make the decision now.
+Pick the best 3rd-party component you can find (preferably on a trial basis), whilst being aware that you might get it wrong and need to change later.
+Write [Tests](Testing) to alleviate [Communication Risk](Communication-Risk).

+### Dead-End Risk

+ - When you choose a new component, **D** to depend on, you can't be certain that it's going to work out in your favour.
+There's [Dead End Risk](Complexity Risk] that you've chosen the wrong thing.
+I don't know whether a library is actually going to reduce my [Codebase Risk](Complexity-Risk) or make it worse.

+ - Or they produce a new version which is incompatible with your old version, forcing you to upgrade?  (libraries, webservices)

+ - Dependency Change - REST endpoints, etc.   Semantic versioning .
+Hickey

+### Complexity Risk

+These stem from

+ - Jar hell:  are you bringing in more stuff than is helping you?
+Are you really overall decreasing complexity on the project or making it worse?
+[Versioning Risk](
+ (testing jars vs runtime jars.  how integrated is the jar in question?
+Is it everywhere, or is it behind an interface?

+ - Shipped size complexity - Spring.
+Sometimes, you just end up with a ton of jars, even when they don't collide on version numbers.
+(Kolmogorov Complexity?)

+ - Big O Complexity Again (Complexity-Risk)

+Example

+In a project at work, coming across use of Hazlecast to cache the session IDs.
+But, the app is only used once every month, and session IDs can be obtained in milliseconds.
+Why cache them?
+By doing this, you have introduced extra dependency risk, cache invalidation risks, networking risks, synchronisation risks and so on, for actually no benefit at all.
+Unless, it’s CV building.

+Sometimes, the amount of code and complexity _goes up_:  Spring Templates example:  really hard to debug, more code.
+But, better?
+No chance of injection attacks.

 ### Reliability Risk